-The following are writing prompts and discussion topics you can use to help students think about Holiday Traditions.
+The following are writing prompts and discussion topics you can use to help students think about dealing with emotions.

 Teachers, you can use this blog in classrooms.
 Here are two ideas about how.

 - For middle or high school parenting or child development courses:

 - Require students to research the topics and agree or disagree with what the blog is suggesting.

 - For all courses, especially English Language Arts:

 - Use the blog for writing prompts for paragraphs, theme papers, journal entries, class starters, etc. Have students read the blog and respond to:

 - Do you agree with what is being said about kids?
 Do kids really act, think or feel that way?